ilkilab/agorakube/docs/instructions.md

 # AGORAKUBE Parameters

-Below  you can find all the parameters you can use in this file, section by section.
+Below, you can find all the parameters you can use in this file, section by section.

 ## Global Section